uptonking/note4yaoo/lib-ag-grid-blog.md

 - In just 4 years we built the best JavaScript datagrid in the world.
   - We managed to do that because we first implemented a technical foundation that helped us tackle the complexity of building such a complex widget.
   - We call this foundation “ag-stack”.
   - This is what I want to explore in this series of articles.
+- The main idea is to review patterns and techniques that we use under the hood to build the fastest datagrid while also providing ample customization opportunities.

 - The problem stems from the amount of features that a datagrid should support and the correct interoperability between them all.
   - As we add new features, we need to ensure that all existing features continue working properly and the interoperability between them, e.g. sorting with filtering, isn’t broken.
-  - With each new feature the complexity grows.
+  - With each new feature, the complexity grows.
 - Another challenge is the customization of the grid.
   - add their own logic and UI into many parts of the datagrid.
   - We even allow customization using components from your favorite frontend framework (Angular, React and so on)
+  - But to make it possible, we needed to implement a lot of bridges to connect grid internals and customization layers.
+  - It’s quite a big chunk of infrastructure code that needs to be checked every time we make changes to the architecture.

 - Managing complexity in ag-Grid
   - We use a lot of low-level functional programming inside classes, however we still prefer OOP design for the higher level architecture like defining modules and setting up their interaction.
   - TypeScript significantly helps with OOP programming.
   - ag-stack describes a few pillars of grid’s internal architecture, particularly IoC Container and Component Framework, alongside some optimizations techniques that we use.
   - It’s worth pointing out that we implemented all parts of ag-stack ourselves from scratch.
     - That’s our philosophy, **if you need it, build it**.
     - That’s why ag-Grid has zero dependencies which is a huge advantage for consumers of our datagrid.

 - Row/Column virtualization
   - You can think of it as an alternative way of paging in which a datagrid gradually renders DOM nodes while a user is scrolling vertically or horizontally